ONSdigital/dp-jmeter-single-tenant/README.md

 ## How to read Test results

-- Goto foloder jmeter-reports/reports
+- Goto folder jmeter-reports/reports
-- Open index.html is perferred browser on the system
+- Open index.html in perferred browser on the system
 - Jmeter Results from previously ran tests will be shown on this html reports page